In order to provide a good home for our Betta fish, we should try to know as much as possible about its origins and its natural habitat.

 Aquascaping is the art or craft of designing underwater landscapes inside an aquarium by arranging substrate, rocks, driftwood, plants, and other decorations in an aesthetically pleasing manner.
 Let your creativity flow while providing a haven for your betta fish!

-Before deciding to buy a certain aquarium plant is sure to know the requirements of a plant such as the substrate, light, temperature, and pH it needs.
+Before deciding to buy a certain aquarium plant is sure to know the requirements of a plant such as a substrate, light, temperature, and pH it needs.
 These should match the requirements of your betta so you will create harmony in your aquarium.

 If you decide not to take care of live aquarium plants, then there are many imitation plants available.